Kmeakin/walrus-report/src/40-evalution.md

 constraints is said to be *under-constrained*).
 This leads to a cascade of further type inference error messages, as now the type of the function body and all its sub-expressions cannot be inferred, and each sub-expression emits a new error message.
-Therefore, while idealy this program should result in just 3 error messages (could not infer type of `x`, could not infer type of `y`, could not infer return type of `add`), in reality 11 error messages are produced - too many to even fit in one terminal screen at my normal font size:
+Therefore, while ideally this program should result in just 3 error messages (could not infer type of `x`, could not infer type of `y`, could not infer return type of `add`), in reality 11 error messages are produced - too many to even fit in one terminal screen at my normal font size: